Search by Keyword

 Recording History

-On August 14th, 1964 The Beatles entered EMI Studio Two for their second recording session for their fourth British album, which eventually bore the name "Beatles For Sale."
+On August 14th, 1964 The Beatles entered EMI Studio Two for their second recording session for their fourth British album, which eventually was titled "Beatles For Sale."
 Two evening sessions were held on this day, the first from 7 to 9 pm and the second from 10 to 11:15 pm.
-The first session began with "I'm A Loser," which showed them experimenting quite a lot with the arrangement.
+The first session began with "I'm A Loser," which showed the group and George Martin experimenting quite a lot with the arrangement.

 "Take two" was the first complete take, which started off in full tempo with John and Paul harmonizing the title of the song.
 Paul repeatedly harmonized the final line of each chorus, "I'm not what I appear to be."
 The harmonica and guitar solo in the middle section did not exist at this point, so the rhythm guitars just played subdued to allow for overdubbing, if this ended up being the final take (which it didn't).
 Also noteworthy was that it ended without repeating the chorus for the final time, instead repeating "I'm a loser" many times until Paul exclaims, "Well, there's a frayed edge for ya."